agoodshort/macOS-VirtualBox-BootFromUSB/README.md

 I wrote this script because I found it really annoying to everytime struggle get the right vmdk and change the owner of the /dev/disk#

+This will create the vmdk for your USB Hard Drive and start the VM you specified in the variables.

 Make sure to edit the variables before launching the script.

 So far I have only tested it only on Mac.